TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Team_Spirit/Team_Spirit_Detail_Design.md

 Constraint 1 Solution:

 The team spirit subsystem shall be a highly visible representation of Tennessee Tech University.
 The team spirit system utilizes purple and yellow LEDs which blink and are present on the rear and sides of the robot.
 The luminous emission of the LED lights highly visible within the bounds of the course to represent the university.
+The robot shall have gold and yellow paint, gold painted above purple, along the front border of the robot to compensate for constraint 8.

 Constraint 2 Solution: